Court allows Biden employer vaccine mandate to take effect

-A federal appeals court panel on Friday allowed President Joe Biden’s COVID-19 vaccine mandate for larger private employers to move ahead.
+A federal appeals court panel on Friday allowed President Joe Biden’s COVID-19 vaccine mandate for larger private employers to move ahead, reversing a previous decision on a requirement that could affect some 84 million U.S workers.

-The 2-1 decision by a panel of the 6th U.S. Circuit Court of Appeals in Cincinnati reversed a decision by a federal judge in a separate court that had paused the mandate nationwide.
+The 2-1 decision by a panel of the 6th U.S. Circuit Court of Appeals in Cincinnati overrules a decision by a federal judge in a separate court that had paused the mandate nationwide.

-The rule from the U.S. Occupational Safety and Health Administration was to take effect Jan.
-4. With Friday’s ruling, it’s not clear when the requirement may be put in place.
-Republican state attorneys general and business groups said they would appeal Friday’s decision to the U.S. Supreme Court.
+The mandate from the U.S. Occupational Safety and Health Administration was to take effect Jan.
+4. With Friday’s ruling, it’s not clear when the requirement might be put in place, but the White House said in a statement that it will protect workers: “Especially as the U.S. faces the highly transmissible Omicron variant, it’s critical we move forward with vaccination requirements and protections for workers with the urgency needed in this moment.”

+Republican state attorneys general and conservative groups said they would appeal Friday’s decision to the U.S. Supreme Court.

 The panel’s majority disagreed.